VectorChat/chunking_subnet/README.md

 ### Computation Requirements

-*Validators:* there are no specific computation requirements as all major computer architectures are optimized for vector operations.
+**Validators:** There are no specific computation requirements as all major computer architectures are optimized for vector operations.
 We recommend you run the test_compute_requirements script to get a recommendation for the number of embeddings you should compute for each miner evaluation.

-*Miners:* There are no specific computation requirements as the amount of compute is entirely dependent on your method of chunking.
+**Miners:** There are no specific computation requirements as the amount of compute is entirely dependent on your method of chunking.
 The default miner we provide should run on any hardware.

 ### Installation & Guides